-- 3.1 The Care Act 2014 and the NHS Five Year Forward View have a clear focus on prevention and wellbeing.
+3.1 The Care Act 2014 and the NHS Five Year Forward View have a clear focus on prevention and wellbeing.
 The Care Act stipulates that local authorities have a duty to promote wellbeing and provide or arrange for services, facilities or resources which would prevent, reduce or delay individuals' needs for care and support.
-The Forward View describes intentions to develop evidenced-based action plans to prevent health conditions from developing and the importance of investing in the voluntary and community sector.
-Local authorities and the NHS are required to put prevention at the heart of everything they do: tackling the root causes of poor health, not just treating the symptoms, and providing targeted services for those most at risk. - Shaping Our Future is the Cornwall and the Isles of Scilly Health and Social Care 3.2 Partnership.
-The Shaping Our Future programme is founded on collaboration and integration.
-All system partners are committed to the following vision.
+The Forward View describes intentions to develop evidenced-based action plans to prevent health conditions from developing, and emphasises the importance of investing in the voluntary and community sector.
+Local authorities and the NHS are required to put prevention at the heart of everything they do: tackling the root causes of poor health, not just treating the symptoms, and providing targeted services for those most at risk.
+The Service will be expected to